EmuDeck/emudeck.github.io/docs/emulators/steamos/melonds.md

 ***

-#### Steam ROM Manager and EmulationStation-DE
+#### Steam ROM Manager and ES-DE

-Both EmuDeck's Steam ROM Manager parser for melonDS (Standalone) and EmulationStation-DE support the `.app` file extension.
+Both EmuDeck's Steam ROM Manager parser for melonDS (Standalone) and ES-DE support the `.app` file extension.
 As long as your DSIWare ROMs are in `Emulation/roms/nds`, you may use either option to play your DSIWare ROMs in Game Mode.

-Do note that your ROM may not have art on SteamGridDB or metadata on EmulationStation-DE's scraping websites.
+Do note that your ROM may not have art on SteamGridDB or metadata on ES-DE's scraping websites.
 Follow the links below if you would like to add art or metadata to one of these websites.

 * Steam ROM Manager
     * [SteamGridDB](https://www.steamgriddb.com/)
         * You may request a game page here: [https://www.steamgriddb.com/request-game](https://www.steamgriddb.com/request-game)
             * You will need to login to view this page
-* EmulationStation-DE
+* ES-DE
     * [TheGamesDB](https://thegamesdb.net/)
     * [ScreenScraper](https://www.screenscraper.fr/)